-No – whether you are on a Tier 4 visa or a Student visitor visa you cannot work in the UK when studying on a course at Kaplan International English.
+No – whether you have a Student, Short-term study or Visitor visa you are not allowed to work in the UK when studying on a course at Kaplan International Languages.

 Visa - UK visa

 You may have to apply for a visa to study at Kaplan International Languages.
 We put at your disposal all the relevant information and help to guide you through the visa requirements and the application processes to study in the UK.

 Our goal is to answer any questions you may have, so please check our answers below.
 If you can not find the answer to your question, you can get more information by contacting a student counselor.

 From 1.1.21 all students, including EEA nationals, will require a visa to study in the UK.